RomanLut/hx_espnow_rc/doc/mapping.md

 This action sets Expo curve value for a channel.

 **parm** is expo curve coefficient (integer).
 Value is specified without quotes.
 Range in 0..100.
-Meaning is analogous to Expo curve in OpenTX.
+0 menas linear, 100 means cubic.

 **channel** is target channel.